vtg/rapi/README.md

 ====
 HTTP routing package that helps to create restfull json api for Go applications.

+Note: The project has been moved into new repository: [github.com/vtg/flash](https://github.com/vtg/flash)

 what it does:

  - dispatching actions to controllers